Telestai-Project/telestai-jswallet/README.md

 EXPERIMENTAL.

-This lib needs a lot of testing before being used in production.
+This lib could use a lot of testing before being used for production purposes.
+All test cases have passed for the Telestai chain.
-Only use on mainnet if you "play around".
-This lib supports EVR as well (see section at the end)

 ###
 ## Example code

 To run these code examples

 1. Create an empty npm project
-2. Install `@ravenrebels/ravencoin-jswallet`
+2. Install `@telestai-project/telestai-jswallet`
 3. Create a .mjs file called `index.mjs`

 ### Minimalistic example

 ```
-import RavencoinWallet from "@ravenrebels/ravencoin-jswallet";
+import TelestaiWallet from "@telestai-project/telestai-jswallet";

-RavencoinWallet.createInstance({
+TelestaiWallet.createInstance({
    mnemonic: "horse sort develop lab chest talk gift damp session sun festival squirrel",
-   network: "rvn-test"
+   network: "tls"
 })
    .then(wallet => wallet.getBalance())
    .then(console.log);
 ```
 ### Some stuff you can do
 ```
-import RavencoinWallet from "@ravenrebels/ravencoin-jswallet";
+import TelestaiWallet from "@telestai-project/telestai-jswallet";
-const wallet = await RavencoinWallet.createInstance({
+const wallet = await TelestaiWallet.createInstance({
   mnemonic:
     "horse sort develop lab chest talk gift damp session sun festival squirrel",
-  network: "rvn-test",
+  network: "tls",
 });

 //OK now you have your wallet